SebassNoob/bestFit/docs/index.rst

 	if x>1000:
 		return True
   	return None
+  # creates a linear line from the given coordinates, with a green line and green points.
   line = bf.create_line_from_raw(line_name="mygraph",linestyle="g-",pointstyle="go"coords = my_coords, n_power =1 , anomaly_check = check_for_anomaly)
   line.plot()
   show_graph()

 5. Then, run in console: ``python3 index.py``
-6. A line with name ``mygraph`` a green solid plotted line, and points on that line displayed as green circles, sould be shown.
+6. A line with name ``mygraph`` a green solid plotted line, and points on that line displayed as green circles, should be shown.

 **Classes**